 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.

 There are 27 insurers that offer Medigap plans in New Jersey as of 2020.

 Medigap plans are standardized under federal rules, and people are granted a six-month window, when they are at least 65 and enrolled in both Medicare Part A and Part B, during which coverage is guaranteed issue for Medigap plans.
 However, federal rules do not guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.

 But New Jersey is among the majority of the states that have adopted rules to ensure at least some access to Medigap plans for enrollees under the age of 65.
 And New Jersey goes further than many other states by also ensuring that people under age 65 don’t pay higher premiums for their Medigap coverage (in many states where Medigap plans are guaranteed issue for those under 65, the premiums are still higher because insurers know that disabled enrollees are likely to incur higher costs).

-Medicare Part D in New Jersey
+New Jersey Medicare Part D

 Medicare spending in New Jersey